FriendlyUser/astro-tech-blog/src/pages/posts/stonks/build_dashboard_with_openbb.md

 ---
-Title: "Streamlining Technical Analysis with OpenBB and Streamlit"
+title: "Streamlining Technical Analysis with OpenBB and Streamlit"
 description: Web app that uses openbb-sdk to display technical analysis graphs for a given stock
 alt: Applying nlp to various youtube videos
 pubDate: Friday, 12 March 2023 13:00:00 GMT